Multi-level Cross-modal Interaction Network for RGB-D Salient Object Detection: Introduction

 Although great progress has been made in this field, existing RGB-D based SOD methods still face several issues. \emph{First}, the quality of the captured depth cues varies tremendously across different conditions, which can inhibit the SOD performance. \emph{Second}, most existing methods combine RGB images and depth cues using either an early fusion or late fusion strategy, however, this direct combination operation or a designed simple fusion module can not effectively exploit the complex correlations between the two sources.
 While some works have introduced a middle-fusion or multi-scale fusion \cite{zhao2019contrast,chen2018progressively,han2017cnns,shigematsu2017learning}, it is still challenging to design an appropriate and effective module for exploring the multi-level interactive information.

 To this end, we propose a novel Multi-level Cross-modal Interaction Network (\ourmodel) for RGB-D salient object detection, which consists of two key components, \ie, a cross-modal feature learning network and multi-level interactive integration network.
 Specifically, in the cross-modal feature learning network, the depth cues encoded as enhanced HHA are first used for cross-modal feature learning in a two-stream structure module, while a cross-modal refinement module (CMRM) is proposed to integrate cross-modal features.
 In the multi-level interactive integration network, a multi-level fusion module (MLFM) is developed to fuse the features of each level in a bottom-up manner.
 In addition, a feedback integration module (FIM) is proposed to propagate the features of the last convolutional layer back to the previous layers.
 Finally, we fully integrate the cross-modal features from different levels in a pyramid style.
-Extensive experiments on six benchmark datasets demonstrate the effectiveness of the proposed \ourmodel~ against 14 state-of-the-art (SOTA) methods in terms of evaluation metrics.
+Extensive experiments on six benchmark datasets demonstrate the effectiveness of the proposed \ourmodel~ against 14 state-of-the-art (SOTA) methods in terms of evaluation metrics, and the extended experiments further demonstrate the compatibility and robustness of the model.
 Moreover, when comparing with several current SOTA methods (including D$^3$Net \cite{fan2019rethinking}, CPFP \cite{zhao2019contrast}, TANet \cite{chen2019three}, PCF \cite{chen2018progressively}, DF \cite{qu2017rgbd}, MMCI \cite{chen2019multi}, CTMF \cite{han2017cnns}, and AFNet \cite{wang2019adaptive}), our \ourmodel~ significantly improves the SOD performance and also has a higher FPS, as shown in Fig.~\ref{fig:model0}.
+The main \textbf{contributions} of this work are as follows: \begin{itemize}